 - Has the fence ever been recalled?

-The current mandatory safety standard requires securely fastened frames around all moving parts, but older-styles exercise bikes, often seen on council collection days, don’t cover the moving parts adequately.
+The current mandatory safety standard for exercise bikes requires securely fastened frames around all moving parts, but older-style exercise bikes don’t always adequately cover the moving parts.
+There are labelling requirements for treadmills too, warning against allowing children nearby when the treadmill is in use.

 As well as taking care when buying second-hand goods, you can also take steps to make sure your old things don’t pose a danger to someone else.

-We suggest you de-commission all devices that shouldn’t be re-used.
-For example, cut off the electrical cord on appliances before putting them on the rubbish pile.
+We suggest you decommission all devices that shouldn't be re-used.
+For example, cut off the electrical cord on appliances and take the doors off fridges before putting them on the rubbish pile or on the roadside for council collection.